KaushalSoniii/TravelX/README.md

 ## Contributing

-- Contributions are welcome, Please fork the repository and open a pull request.
+- Contributions are welcome.
+Please fork the repository and open a pull request.

 1.Fork the Project <br>
 2.Create your Feature Branch ```git checkout -b feature/AmazingFeature``` <br>